tanuvnair/cpp-raylib-pong/README.md

 # Pong game

-I made this pong game in C++ using the rayLib library.
+Pong game in C++ using the rayLib library.

 # Screenshots
 <img src="pong-screenshot-1.png">